shawnhankim/nginx-openid-connect/README.md

 ### Configuring the Key-Value Store

 The key-value store is used to maintain persistent storage for ID tokens, access tokens, and refresh tokens.
 The default configuration should be reviewed so that it suits the environment.
 This is part of the advanced configuration in **oidc_nginx_http.conf**.
+Modify the directory of key-value store in `state` field per your system requirement.

 ```nginx
 keyval_zone zone=oidc_id_tokens:1M     state=conf.d/oidc_id_tokens.json     timeout=1h;